-A heating and cooling professional can evaluate, clean and maintain your furnace to ensure trouble-free operation throughout the heating season.
+An HVAC service company can evaluate, clean and maintain your furnace to ensure trouble-free operation throughout the heating season.
 If you have a high efficiency furnace, this annual check-up is especially important.
 Regular use can wear (and damage) your furnace’s heat exchanger.
 A broken heat exchanger can allow poisonous carbon monoxide gas into your home.
 Carbon monoxide gas is a colorless, odorless gas that can sicken and kill you and your family.

 In addition to inspections, routine maintenance includes cleaning your heating system, which enables your furnace to work more efficiently.
 Regular removal of dust, ash and debris that accumulates through normal operation can actually save you money all winter long!

-Regular maintenance also includes evaluating the electrical connections, the controls, belts and other moving parts of your furnace.
+Regular furnace maintenance also includes evaluating the electrical connections, the controls, belts and other moving parts of your furnace.
 These parts can deteriorate quietly, leaving you with a surprise mid-winter repair.

 One kind of regular maintenance you can perform is changing the furnace filter.
 Regular filter replacement can improve the efficiency of your system and save operational dollars.
 You can purchase disposable filters at any home improvement store.
 Look at your existing filter or consult the owner’s manual to find the right size for your furnace.